Denis Coughlan: Inter-county career

-Senior

 On 20 June 1965, Coughlan had just turned 20 when he made his Munster Championship debut for the Cork senior football team.
 He lined out at left corner-back in a 2–06 to 0–06 defeat by Limerick in the Munster semi-final.

 Coughlan was dropped from the Cork senior football team for the 1966 Munster Championship, but returned as captain of the team the following year while he was also a substitute with the Cork senior hurling team.
 On 16 July 1967, he won his first Munster Championship medal after captaining the team from centre-back in an 0–08 to 0–07 defeat of Kerry in the final.
 On 24 September 1967, Coughlan captained Cork to an All-Ireland final appearance against Meath.
 He ended the game on the losing side following a 1–09 to 0–9 defeat.

 On 14 July 1968, Coughlan lined out at centre-back in a second successive Munster final against Kerry.
 He ended the game on the losing side as Cork surrendered their title following a 1–21 to 3–08 defeat by Kerry.
 A week later on 21 July 1968, Coughlan lined out at midfield when the Cork senior hurling team faced Tipperary in the Munster final.
 For the second week in succession he ended the Munster final on the losing side as the hurlers suffered a 2–13 to 1–07 defeat.

-Coughlan continued with his dual player status for the 1969 season, and won a National Hurling League medal as a non-playing substitute on 4 May 1969 after a 3–12 to 1–14 defeat of Wexford in the final.
+He continued with his dual player status for the 1969 season, and won a National Hurling League medal as a non-playing substitute on 4 May 1969 after a 3–12 to 1–14 defeat of Wexford in the final.
 Coughlan lined out in a third successive Munster final with the Cork senior football team on 20 July 1969.
 Playing in his customary position of centre-back, he ended the game on the losing side after the 1–14 to 0–16 defeat by Kerry.
 A week later on 27 July 1969, Coughlan was selected at midfield when the Cork senior hurling team faced Tipperary in a second successive Munster final.
 He scored two points from play and claimed his first Munster Championship medal in that code following the 4–06 to 0–09 victory.
 On 7 September 1969, Coughlan was again selected at midfield when Cork suffered a 2–15 to 2–09 defeat by Kilkenny in the All-Ireland final.